 In August 2001, the Board of Directors adopted, and on May 1, 2002, the Company's shareholders approved, the National Research Corporation 2001 Equity Incentive Plan ("2001 Equity Incentive Plan").
-The 2001 Equity Incentive Plan provides for the granting of options, stock appreciation rights, restricted stock, performance shares and other share-based awards and benefits up to an aggregate of 600,000 shares of the Company's common stock.
+The 2001 Equity Incentive Plan provides for the granting of stock options, stock appreciation rights, restricted stock, performance shares and other share-based awards and benefits up to an aggregate of 600,000 shares of the Company's common stock.
 Options granted may be either nonqualified or incentive stock options.
 Options vest over one to five years following the date of grant and option terms are generally five to ten years following the date of grant.
-At December 31, 2007, there were 51,332 shares available for issuance pursuant to future grants under the 2001 Equity Incentive Plan.
-The Company has accounted for grants of 548,668 options under the Equity Incentive Plan using the date of grant as the measurement date for financial accounting purposes.
+At December 31, 2008, there were 71,082 shares available for issuance pursuant to future grants under the 2001 Equity Incentive Plan.
+The Company has accounted for grants of 528,918 options under the 2001 Equity Incentive Plan using the date of grant as the measurement date for financial accounting purposes.

 In May 2004, the Board of Directors adopted, and on May 5, 2005, the Company's shareholders approved the National Research Corporation 2004 Director Plan (the "2004 Director Plan").
 The 2004 Director Plan provides for the granting of options with respect to 250,000 shares of the Company's common stock.
 The 2004 Director Plan provides for grants of nonqualified options to each director of the Company who is not employed by the Company.
-In May 2004, each such director was granted an option to purchase 11,000 shares of the Company's common stock.
-On the date of each subsequent Annual Meeting of Shareholders of the Company, each such director, if re-elected or retained as a director at such meeting, is granted an option to purchase 12,000 shares of the Company's common stock.
+In May 2004, each such director was granted an option to purchase 11,000 shares of the Company, each such director, if re-elected or retained as a director at such meeting, is granted an option to purchase 12,000 shares of the Company's common stock.
 Options vest one year following the date of grant and option terms are generally ten years following the date of grant, or three years in the case of termination of the outside director.
-At December 31, 2007, there were 73,000 shares available for issuance pursuant to future grants under the 2004 Director Plan.
-The Company has accounted for grants of 177,000 options under the 2004 Director Plan using the date of grant as the measurement date for financial accounting purposes.
+At December 31, 2008, there were 25,000 shares available for issuance pursuant to future grants under the 2004 Director Plan.
+The Company has accounted for grants of 225,000 options under the 2004 Director Plan using the date of grant as the measurement date for financial accounting purposes.

 In February 2006, the Board of Directors adopted, and on May 4, 2006, the Company's shareholders approved the National Research Corporation 2006 Equity Incentive Plan (the "2006 Equity Incentive Plan").
 The 2006 Equity Incentive Plan provides for the granting of options, stock appreciation rights, restricted stock, performance shares and other share-based awards and benefits up to an aggregate of 600,000 shares of the Company's common stock.
 Options granted may be either incentive stock options or nonqualified stock options.
 Vesting terms vary with each grant, and option terms are generally five to ten years.
-Options vest over one to five years following the date of grant and options terms are generally five to ten years following the date of grant.
-At December 31, 2007, there were 533,542 shares available for issuance pursuant to future grants under the 2006 Equity Incentive Plan.
-The Company has accounted for grants of 66,458 options under the 2006 Equity Incentive Plan using the date of grant as the measurement date for financial accounting purposes.
+Options vest over one to five years following the date of grant and options terms are generally for issuance pursuant to future grants under the 2006 Equity Incentive Plan.
+The Company has accounted for grants of 127,612 options under the 2006 Equity Incentive Plan using the date of grant as the measurement date for financial accounting purposes.

-The Company granted options to purchase 131,382, 128,862 and 130,688 shares of the Company's common stock during the years ended December 31, 2007, 2006 and 2005, respectively.
+The Company granted options to purchase 118,475, 131,382 and 128,862 shares of the Company's common stock during the years ended December 31, 2008, 2007 and 2006, respectively.
 Options to purchase shares of common stock were granted with exercise prices equal to the fair value of the common stock on the date of grant.
 The fair value of stock options granted was estimated using a Black-Scholes valuation model with the following assumptions: